wittend/mag-usb/docs/Configuration.md

 # Configuration

-mag-usb reads an optional `config.toml` from the current working directory at startup.
-If the file is missing, defaults are used.
+mag-usb reads an optional `config.toml` at startup.
+It searches for the configuration file in the following order:
+1. `/etc/mag-usb/config.toml`
+2. `config.toml` in the current working directory.

+If neither file is found, defaults are used.
 Invalid values are ignored or reduced to defaults.
+Command-line arguments always override both default values and those found in any configuration file.

 Tip: Run `./mag-usb -P` to print the active settings and exit.